 Therefore it is important that appropriate international regulatory environment exists to foster these developments and emerging requirements in the active service technology.
-The future fitness of the Radio Regulations with respect to these technological developments and emerging requirements in the millimetre wave bands; in particular the growing demand for wideband high capacity FS systems (possibly up to 100Gbit/s) in bands above 71GHz needs to be addressed.
+The future fitness of the Radio Regulations with respect to these technological developments and emerging requirements in the millimetre wave bands; in particular the growing demand for wideband high capacity FS systems (possibly up to 100Gbit/s) in bands above 71GHz needs to be addressed taking into account the requirements of other active and passive services.
 This is to ensure that the appropriate regulatory framework is in place to act as technological evolution facilitator rather than acting as hindrance or happening too late or not at all.

+{Editor’s note: some text below has been rearranged under the new headings.
+Track changes are shown only for new addition/deletion of text with respect to the brief adopted at the last CPG meeting}

+Activities on FS applications, characteristics, and future requirements/trends in bands above 71 GHz

 With the above in mind, the studies within ITU-R Working Party 5C (lead group on this agenda item) have been focused on gathering the technical characteristics/deployment scenarios and future trends and requirements of FS systems in bands above 71 GHz.
 Some technical characteristics/deployment practices for FS were provided for 71-76 GHz, 81-86 GHz, 92 – 95 GHz and 120 GHz (110 – 130 GHz) bands and the ITU-R Report ITU-R F.2107 was revised to extend the applicable frequency range up to 130 GHz.
 A further revision of this report is in progress to extend the frequency up to 134GHz.
 This Report includes in particular information on the early specifications and experimental results of 10-Gbit/s wireless links at 120GHz band using bandwidth of up to 17GHz (116.5 GHz to 133.5 GHz) with simple ASK modulation and further developments are expected to continue including wireless links utilising data rates higher than 10Gbit/s.
+Examples of applications that are envisaged for these bands include fixed links for mobile infrastructure and wireless links with data rates up to and greater than 10 Gbit/s for high definition television (HDTV) and next generation ultra high definition television (UHDTV).

+These very wide bandwidth high capacity FWS systems (>10 Gbit/s), which in their early lifecycle stage use basic modulation schemes, are expected to migrate to higher modulation schemes as the technology develops.
+This approach strikes a balance between the technical challenges in bands above 71 GHz and an early introduction of these systems, to foster future development and enhancement.

 These studies to date have demonstrated increasing interest and developments in active service technology (e.g. wide band high capacity FWS systems > 10 Gbit/s) in these bands.
 However, it is recognised that the technology development/deployment in these bands is still at early stage and further studies are required to better understand how the FWS systems will evolve and the associated changes that will be required to the radio regulatory environment to enable them to succeed.

+Sharing/compatibility studies between FS and other co primary services in bands above 71 GHz